evolvingstuff/vdw2/content/posts/why-big-pharma-is-terrified-of-vitamin-d-dr-korry.md

 * <a href="/posts/137-health-problems-associated-with-low-vitamin-d-meta-meta-analysis" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: 137 health problems associated with low vitamin D – meta-meta-analysis April 2014">137 health problems associated with low vitamin D – meta-meta-analysis April 2014</a>

-* 92 <a href="/posts/proof-that-vitamin-d-works-health-problems-were-proven-to-be-fought-by-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Proof that Vitamin D Works |Health Problems were proven to be fought by Vitamin D">Proof that Vitamin D Works |Health Problems were proven to be fought by Vitamin D</a> by Dec 2023---
+* 92 <a href="/posts/proof-that-vitamin-d-works" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Proof that Vitamin D Works">Health Problems were proven to be fought by Vitamin D</a> by Dec 2023---

 * 242 pages have ["Multiple Studies" in their title](https://vitamindwiki.com/tiki-index.php?page_id=13884)